Create a Culture of

 Fortunately, from grit to growth mindset there is a growing body of research that educators can use to strengthen students’ motivation to learn.
 Unfortunately, that body of research is large, complex, and sometimes contradictory.

-To help educators understand and implement the conclusions that scholars have reached through decades of studies, Search Institute has created the REACH Framework, which breaks the task of strengthening student motivation down into five essential strategies:
+To help educators understand and implement the conclusions that scholars have reached through decades of studies, Search Institute has created the REACH System, which breaks the task of strengthening student motivation down into five essential strategies:

 We don't need to tell you what a positive impact increased student motivation can make in your classroom or school.